Nonlinear Response Identities and Bounds for Nonequilibrium Steady States

-Equations~\eqref{eq:linear_nonlinear_identity}-\eqref{eq:scaling_factor} are our central finding, revealing that nonlinear responses to strong perturbations are proportional to linear responses, with the proportionality factor $R^X$ capturing the change in local quantities.
-This equality is numerically verified in Fig.~\ref{fig:nonlinear_linear_response}(a). {Equation~\eqref{eq:linear_nonlinear_identity} has profound theoretical and practical implications.
+Equation~\eqref{eq:linear_nonlinear_identity} has profound theoretical and practical implications.
 First, it demonstrates that nonlinear responses to arbitrarily strong perturbations can be exactly predicted using only the linear response coefficient and the perturbation-induced changes in local observables (flux, current, or probability).
-Second, Eqs.~\eqref{eq:linear_nonlinear_identity} are also of practical significance: change in local dynamical quantities (such as edge currents) can be inferred \textit{exactly} from coarse-grained global measurements of the response of \textit{any} global observable (a demonstrative application to a biochemical system is presented in Appendix~B).
-Finally, we note that Eqs.~\eqref{eq:linear_nonlinear_identity} can be generalized to relate two nonlinear response magnitudes under different perturbation strengths \cite{supplemental_material}. }
+Second, Eqs.~\eqref{eq:linear_nonlinear_identity} are also of practical significance: change in local dynamical quantities (such as edge currents) can be inferred \textit{exactly} from coarse-grained global measurements of the response of \textit{any} global observable (a demonstrative application to a biochemical system is presented in Appendix~B). {More strikingly, one can obtain the full response curve for any observable from simple measurements of the linear response $\partial_X\langle \mathcal{O}\rangle$ and $\langle \mathcal{O}\rangle'$ at an arbitrarily chosen $\Delta X$, without direct knowledge of dynamical details: Eq. \eqref{eq:linear_nonlinear_identity} can be rewritten as

+This shows that such measurements determine the coefficient $\alpha$, which encodes the dynamical information of the unperturbed system.
+This is sufficient to fix the full response curve, i.e., to predict $\langle \mathcal{O}\rangle'$ for all $\Delta X$.}

-\textit{Nonlinear responses are bounded by linear responses.---} Our central identity, Eq.~\eqref{eq:linear_nonlinear_identity}, links nonlinear and linear response via the scaling factor $R^X$.
+\textit{Nonlinear response bound. ---} The nonlinear response identity, Eq.~\eqref{eq:linear_nonlinear_identity}, links nonlinear and linear response via the scaling factor $R_X$.
 This factor can be determined exactly, either by measuring local quantities before and after a perturbation, or by predicting them from unperturbed system properties using Eq.~\eqref{eq:perturbed_unperturbed}.
-However, even without access to such detailed information, we now show that $R^X$ is universally bounded.
+However, even without access to such detailed information, we now show that $R_X$ is universally bounded.
 This insight leads to a powerful result: the magnitude of the nonlinear response is itself bounded by the linear response.

-To establish this, we first introduce a novel inequality between MFPTs and directed traffic \cite{supplemental_material}:
+To establish this, we first introduce a novel inequality between MFPTs and directed traffic ({see \cite{supplemental_material} Sec.
+III B for details}):